AshrafulPatHan/javascript/README.md

 ## ⭐ Support

 If you find this repository useful:
-- Give it a ⭐ star
+- Give it a ⭐ star on repository
 - Share it with others
 - Contribute to make it better